JB-26/NextJS-API/README.md

 # Notes

 The `users.ts` file will be a database model that is stored in MongoDB.
 Our DB name is defined in db.ts and is called `nextrestapi`.

+`middleware.ts` is a file that runs before every request.
+On the front end, before the route, and on the backend, before every API request.